 Fairmont hot springs

-The Fairmont Hot Springs Resort is in the small town of Fairmont Hot Springs.
+The Fairmont Hot Springs Resort is in the small town of Fairmont Hot Springs, BC.
 The waters here are crystal clear, natural and odourless: a pretty great spot to relax!

-Another resort style hot spring is Halcycon Hot Springs.
+Another resort-style hot spring is Halcyon Hot Springs.
 These springs are surrounded by alpine peaks, turquoise lakes and tonnes of wildlife.
 The pools are open all year round.
 The hotter pool is about 41c, there’s another one which is about 35c and the coolest is 29c.
 The waters here are even said to help provide relief from arthritis, osteoporosis, and gout!

 Hot springs at Kitimat

-Kitimat, in northern B.C., has three natural hot springs within 100 kilometres of the city centre.
+Kitimat is home to three natural hot springs in BC within 100 kilometres of the city centre.
 However, they are not easy to get to.
 All of the hot springs are located on the shores of the ocean and are only accessible by boat or seaplane.
 But once you’re there, you’ll be surrounded by beautiful wilderness during your relaxing soak, and you might be able to spot whales and seals out in the ocean waters.

 Prophet River hot springs